 Over the past few years, Macs have been a little tricky to add multiple monitors to.
 Whether you have limited ports on the new MacBook Pro or onboard graphics limitations with the Mac Mini, you start to run into issues as soon as you want to add more than a few displays to your new Apple computer.

-It features four Thunderbolt 3 ports, and HDMI port, and according to Apple, up to “two 4K displays, and a third on the HDMI port”.
+The 2018 Mac Mini showed great promise after going 4 years without an update.
+It features four Thunderbolt 3 ports and an HDMI port, and according to Apple, up to “two 4K displays, and a third on the HDMI port”.

 However, unlike the iMac, Mac Pro, and Macbook Pro, these four Thunderbolt 3 ports won’t all work for your displays like you think they will.